6555th Aerospace Test Group: Titan II (Thor-Titan, Titan-Project Gemini)(1961–1966)

 The Air Force had no further use for Thor rocket facilities at Cape Canaveral after the ASSET program was completed, so the Space Systems Division directed the 6555th to turn over its SLV-II facilities to NASA for the civilian agency's Thor-Delta (DM-19) program.
 In accordance with Air Force Eastern Test Range procedures, the 6555th returned the facilities to the Range in April 1965, and the Air Force Eastern Test Range transferred them to NASA's Kennedy Space Center in May 1965.

 The 6555th's Titan-Gemini Division lasted considerably longer than its SLV-II Division.
 The division exercised technical test control over the Titan II GLV launch vehicle, but the Martin Company launched the booster.
-Martin launched the first unmanned Gemini-Titan GLV mission from Complex 19 on 8 April 1964, and the flight succeeded in placing an unmanned 7,000-pound Gemini 1 capsule into low earth orbit on that date.
-The first manned Gemini mission (Gemini 3) was launched from Complex 19 on 23 March 1965, and it met all of its test objectives.
+Martin launched the first uncrewed Gemini-Titan GLV mission from Complex 19 on 8 April 1964, and the flight succeeded in placing an uncrewed 7,000-pound Gemini 1 capsule into low earth orbit on that date.
+The first crewed Gemini mission (Gemini 3) was launched from Complex 19 on 23 March 1965, and it met all of its test objectives.
 (Astronauts Virgil I. Grissom and John W. Young were recovered with their capsule in the primary recovery area after three orbits on March 23d.)
 Nine more pairs of astronauts were boosted into orbit aboard Gemini-Titan GLV launch vehicles in 1965 and 1966, and seven Atlas-Agena target vehicles were launched from Complex 14 in support of six Project Gemini missions.
 Following the last highly successful Gemini-Titan GLV flight in November 1966, the Gemini Launch Vehicle Division completed its mission and began transferring personnel to other Air Force bases or to other agencies under the 6555th Aerospace Test Wing.
 As overall manager for Project Gemini, NASA was understandably proud of its role in the highly successful effort, but the Air Force and its contractors planned, built and launched all the Titan II GLV space boosters associated with Project Gemini.